 All fats are not created equal.
 Forgo the fat phobia and enjoy healthy unsaturated fats from oils, fish, seeds and nuts in moderation.
 Steer clear of saturated fats found in whole milk, meat and cheese.
 Make an effort to scan nutrition labels for trans fats, which are unhealthy and found in many products containing hydrogenated oils.
 Moreover, limit your intake of full fat dairy and red meat; opt for skim milk or unsweetened soy milk in your morning cereal and swap ground chicken in place of beef in your evening tacos.

-Americans typically don’t get enough fiber in their diets, therefore make it a ‘Must’ for 2010 to increase your fiber intake with whole grains such as brown rice, quinoa and buckwheat.
+Americans typically don’t get enough fiber in their diets; therefore make it a ‘Must’ for the New Year to increase your fiber intake with whole grains such as brown rice, quinoa and buckwheat.
 You get more fiber, vitamin E, B6, magnesium, zinc, copper, manganese and potassium in whole wheat than in refined ‘enriched’ white flour.
 Moreover, toss in fruits, beans and vegetables to your morning omelet, afternoon salad and evening chili to reap the heart-healthy benefits of fiber.
 Get creative and opt for a breakfast parfait, whole wheat zucchini bread, hummus with vegetables or bean burgers.

 Up Your Water Intake